 What happens next?

-You must hold a learner rider licence for a minimum of three months before you can progress into the next stages of the GLS.
-Once you have, the next step you need to take is to attend a pre-provisional training course.
-You can book this course at anytime after getting your Ls.
+You must hold a learner rider licence for a minimum of 3 months and gain some riding experience before you can progress to a P1 rider licence, which is the next stage of the GLS.
+When you're ready to take the next step, book a pre-provisional training course.
+You can book this course at any time after getting your Ls.

-After holding a P2 rider licence for a minimum of 24 months you can upgrade to a full rider licence.
+After holding a P2 rider licence for a minimum of 24 months riding experience, you can upgrade to a full rider licence.